jacobitosuperstar/koombea-test/README.md

 your machine and then run `pipenv install` to install all the packages and generate the virtual environment, and then run `pipenv run pytest .` to run all of them locally.

+## API DOCUMENTATION

+The api documentation would be in the `http://localhost:8000/docs`.

 [1]: https://www.docker.com